Arlodotexe/OwlCore.AI.Exocortex/docs/MemoryModel.md

 ## Memory Weighting Mechanism

+The curves for short-term and long-term memories are exponential and logarithmic respectively, normalizing and adapting to both the oldest long-term memory and the short-term memory duration specified by the user.

 In the Exocortex, each memory's weight is determined by three factors:
 1. **Relevance**: Measured by the cosine similarity between the query embedding for two memories, this captures the semantic distance.
 We grab all memories related to content in the short-term context and cluster them together as recollections, adding to the short term context.
 2. **Recency**: A modified forgetting curve that differentiates between short-term and long-term memories and dynamically adjusts to maintain consistent memory curves as the Exocortex grows, while capturing how the strength of a memory decays over time.